mummer4/mummer/README.md

 # mummer

-MUMmer is a versatil alignment tool for DNA and protein sequences.
+MUMmer is a versatile alignment tool for DNA and protein sequences.
 To install the software, download the [latest release](../../releases) and follow the [installation instructions](INSTALL.md).
 For instruction on how to use the software, consult the [manual](MANUAL.md).